pleeplee-robot/location/README.md

 # The Project

-We are three students soon-to-be system and embeded engineers.
-PleePlee is a small gardener robot we are building for our master's project.
+PleePlee is a proof of concept of a mobile gardener robot.
+This repository is about the location of the robot.

+## Features

+The PleePlee robot is able to:
+- :seedling: :shower: Water plants.
+- :car: Move in a straight line and turn in place.
+- :bulb: :satellite: Localize itself in a small area delimited by luminous landmarks.
+- :curly_loop: Avoid obstacles.
+- :eyes: Log any changes to the garden.
+(Foreign object or person crossing).

 ## Location

-This repository is about the location of the robot.
-The robot will be able to move in a predefined area delimited at each corner by luminous landmark.
+This repositiory only contains the code for the location of the robot.
+The robot is able to move in a predefined area delimited at each corner by luminous landmark.
 Each luminous landmark is built from LEDs and each corner will have a different color.